homeroacuna/python-code-analyzer/README.md

 # python-code-analyzer
- Python script to run basic format validation on .py files in a directory tree.
+ Python script to run basic format validation on .py files in a directory tree in Windows.

 Run from cmd and pass the folder or file path as an argument: